kbilsted/ReassureTest.Net/README.md

 <br/>
 <br/>

-# 3. Makeing the assert robust with fuzzy matching
+# 3. Making asserts robust with fuzzy matching

   * We assert that the rubber duck's `SKU` is a non-null value using `*`.
   * We use `*` as a wild card in string matching